jmward01/lmplay/README.md

 ## Project structure
 ### lmp_trainer
 The training loop is implemented in `lmplay.train.__main__`.
-At the top are two imoprted `ModelRunner` classes.
+At the top are two imported `ModelRunner` classes.
 One is for the baseline transformer encoder model that is 'GPT2ish' in design.
 The other points to one of the experiments.
-Experiments are generaly cut/paste/modify from the base encoder model.
+Experiments are generaly cut/paste/modify from the base encoder model and this is by design.
-This does lead to a lot of copied code, but it also leads to readability and simple testing.
+This style leads to a lot of copied code, but it also leads to readability, simple testing and avoids issues where code changes in an experiment impact other experiments.
 I based this repo off of an internal one I use and I have found that this structure has allowed for rapid testing of new ideas.

 ### lmp_generator
 This is a very basic inference engine with the absolute minimum code needed to take a trained model ang generate results from it.
 Performance is a distant thought in this code.